-Belgium produces less than 10 percent of medical equipment consumed domestically.
-This leaves the market open for heavy competition among suppliers from the U.S., Germany, France, and U.K. According to the latest available figures, the U.S. has a 28 percent share of total medical equipment imports into Belgium.
-U.S. suppliers are particularly dominant in sectors of diagnostic imaging apparatus, orthopedic and implantable products, and medical and surgical instruments.
+Belgium produces less than 10% of medical equipment consumed domestically.
+This leaves the market open for heavy competition among suppliers from the United States (U.S.), Germany, France, and the United Kingdom (UK).
+According to the latest available figures, the U.S. has a 28% share of total medical equipment imports into Belgium.
+U.S. suppliers are particularly dominant in the sectors of diagnostic imaging apparatuses, orthopedic and implantable products, and medical and surgical instruments.

-The Belgian market for medical equipment and supplies is estimated at $2.4 billion in 2017.
-Over the past 5 years, this sector has seen an annual growth of approximately 4 percent.
+The Belgian market for medical equipment and supplies is estimated at $2.6 billion in 2019.
+Over the past five years, this sector has seen an annual growth of approximately 4%.

 The following data are in billions of dollars:

 1 Euro = 1.1069 1.1297 1.180 1.14 (projected)

 Belgium is a large transshipment hub resulting in large differentials.
 The country is also a regional distribution center for many companies with more than two-thirds of medical device exports sent to other countries within the European Union (EU).

 The Belgian Social Security System, which includes the Health Care System, is considered among the most extensive and efficient in Europe.
 It covers nearly 100% of the population of 11.4 million inhabitants.